 This means that if you didn’t intend permanently to deprive an elder of his money or property, you aren’t guilty of senior fraud.

 Let’s say, for example, that you took money from the senior’s bank account, intending to buy her new clothes.
-Or perhaps you took some of the elder’s property to have it repaired.
+Or perhaps you took some of the personal property of an elder to have it repaired.

 Maybe you reinvested some of the elder’s assets because you caught wind of a great opportunity that didn’t pan out.
 Your intentions were good, even though the investment didn’t bring in more money.